 The Staten Island lawyers at The Law Offices of Frank J. Dito, Jr. answer your questions regarding workers’ compensation benefits in New York.

-What is the most common work related injury?
+What are the most common work related injuries?

 Can I file my Workers Compensation Claim in Staten Island if I work in New York City?

 Where do you file a Workers’ Compensation Claim on Staten Island?

 I lost my workers compensation case.
 Can I Appeal?